coroveiandrei/trainingsoftarchforcloud/CleanArchitecture/ChallengesCleanArchitecture.md

 Hint4: Enable Azure services access to the database from network configuration

 ### Challenge #5
-The customer sends you a list of todos in a CSV file in the format name, description, userName.
+The customer sends you a list of todos in a CSV file in the format name, description.
 How could you create a background process that will import the file on a regular basis?

 Hint: Which projects do you need to reference in the new Background worker process